kensuchy/Digital-History-Repository/pages/essay-02.md

 {% include feature/image.html filename="No women.png" alt="Women not one of the top 250 words " %}

 This shows the top 250 words in the State of the Union addresses in the first half of the twentieth century.
 Note that women is not among them.
+Nationally women did not make a presence but in Idaho women had a presence!

 ## Wilson's reticence